Group Runs

 (Routes and info are subject to change, so make sure you check event details in Spond before the event)

-RSVP in Spond App required (join club here)
+RSVP required, exact location/time in Spond App (join club here)

-RSVP in Spond App required (join club here)
+RSVP required, exact location/time in Spond App (join club here)

 At the base of Grand Ridge you’ll find the Issaquah-Preston Trail, a wide, flat railroad grade gravel path.
 With a few hundred feet of climbing, you reach the Grand Ridge which has flowy, runnable trails.
 Route #1 will take you down to the Issaquah-Preston Trail and back up for a nice loop.
 Route #2 will have you exploring higher up into Grand Ridge through rolling old growth forests.

-RSVP in Spond App required (join club here)
+RSVP required, exact location/time in Spond App (join club here)

-RSVP in Spond App required (join club here)
+RSVP required, exact location/time in Spond App (join club here)

 Route #1 will cover the Cougar 5k course, which will be the final YTP race in August.
 The course has a mix of forest road and windy single track with runnable climbs.
 The second route explores further into the Cougar Mountain trail network.

-Thursday, July 17 – Snoqualmie Tunnel Run (Palouse to Cascades Hyak Trailhead
+Thursday, August 13 – Snoqualmie Tunnel Run (Palouse to Cascades Hyak Trailhead)

 Headlamp required for tunnel!